VAT (Value Added Tax) in Iceland

 - Standard rate: 24% — applies to most goods and services.

-- Reduced rate: 11% — applies to: hotel/guesthouse rentals (under 1 month), campgrounds, food and catering, alcohol, passenger transport, travel agency services, spa/sauna admissions, books, newspapers, magazines, radio/TV subscriptions, condoms, and reusable nappies.
+- Reduced rate: 11% — applies to: hotel/guesthouse rentals (under 1 month), campgrounds, food and catering, passenger transport, travel agency services, spa/sauna admissions, books, newspapers, magazines, radio/TV subscriptions, condoms, and reusable nappies.
+Note: alcohol is taxed at the standard 24% rate, not the reduced rate.

 - Zero rate (0%): Exports of goods and services, international transport, services to non-residents.